AjaniBenoit/School_District_Analysis/README.md

 Thomas High School was classified as a Charter Schools.
 Charter schools saw a nominal decrease less than one percent in percent passing math, percent passing reading and percent overall passing.
 The Charter schools performed better overall in each category.

+### Summary four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs

+The percent passing reading, math and overall pass rate decreased from 97.31, 93.27 and 90.95 to 69.66, 66.91 and 65.08 respectively.

+The rank of Thomas High School dropped the second place to eight place after the 9th  graders scores were replaced with NaN.

+Nominal decreases decrease of less than 1  in scores by school type and scores by school type

+In the analysis of math and readding scores by grade, the 9th graders at Thomas High School grades were replaced with NaN.